kmung/Elise-Chatbot/README.md

 ### Running this chatbot on your machine

 I would recommend using a virtual environment.
-Python's venv is a good choise
+Python's venv is a good choice.

 ```bash
     python -m venv /venv-name-of-your-choice